 This is however not (yet?!) confirmed by archaeology … and large blocks of marine concrete were not (yet?!) found either … It therefore seems more likely, at this moment, that the North BW was not made entirely of rubble, but that arches (ashlar?) were built on top of a rubble mound having its crest at a few meters below Roman Sea Level.
 If the arches were not destroyed by wave action, they may have been dismounted during the Renaissance.
 The arches would thus have protected the underlying rubble mound from wave action for at least 1400 year until they were removed.
 After that, the rubble mound would be exposed to wave action and partly destroyed (see Failure of rubble mound breakwaters in the long term).
 This would explain why rubble was recently found on top of a thick harbour sedimentation layer (see Arnoldus-Huyzendveld , 2016).

-As a very temporary conclusion on the northern breakwater, three sections can be distinguished (see also Google Earth: http://www.ancientportsantiques.com/the-catalogue/italy/ ):
+As a very temporary conclusion on the northern breakwater, four sections can be distinguished (see also Google Earth: http://www.ancientportsantiques.com/the-catalogue/italy/ ):

 - Eastern end, about 220 m long, where Oleson (2014) made corings POR.2002.01 & 03, showing poor quality marine concrete, possibly resulting from repair actions in this area further to local erosion and a temporary northern port access (Goiran, 2011),